Affine Deligne-Lusztig Varieties of Positive Coxeter Type: Affine Deligne-Lusztig varieties of positive Coxeter type

 The next proposition shows that if a positive Coxeter type element $x$ is not of minimal length, then its support $J$ is large. \begin{proposition} Let $(x=w\varepsilon^{\mu},v)$ be a positive Coxeter pair with support $J$.
 Suppose $J$ does not contain any $\s$-connected component of $I(\nu(\dot{x}))$.
 Then $x$ is of minimal length in its $\sigma$-conjugacy class. \end{proposition}

 \begin{proof}Denote $I = I(\nu(\dot{x}))$ for simplicity.
 We have $I\supseteq J$ (Proposition \ref{prop:J}).
 By Theorem \ref{thm:fctConsequences} (c), it suffices to prove that $B(G)_x$ contains only one element.
 Let $u$ be the minimal representative of the coset $wvW_{I }$, then $x$ is a $(I ,u,\s)$-alcove element.
 Let $\tilde{x} = u^{-1}x\s(u)\in \tW_I$.
 Using Lemma \ref{lem:Palcove}, we get that $\tilde x$ is a positive Coxeter type element for $M_I$ (with support $J$).
 If we can prove that $\tilde x$ is of minimal length in its $\tW_I$-$\s$-conjugacy class, then $B(M_I)_{\tilde x}$ contains only one element, and so is $B(G)_x$ (Theorem \ref{thm:Palcove}).
 Hence we may assume $I=\D$ and $x=\tilde x$.
-Note that $x$ is of minimal length in its $\s$-conjugacy class if and only if it is in each $\s$-connected component.
-Hence we may also assume that $\D$ is $\s$-connected.
+Note that the proposition can be proved separately on each $\sigma$--connected component of $\Delta$, e.g.\ the element $x$ has minimal length in its $\sigma$--conjugacy class if and only if this property is satisfied under every projections to a Levi subgroups of $G$ defined by a $\sigma$--connected component of $G$.
+Hence we also assume that $\D$ is $\s$-connected.

 Assume $x$ is not of minimal length in its $\s$-conjugacy class, one can find a sequence of elements $x = x_0\xrightarrow{s_1}_\s x_1\xrightarrow{s_2}_\s \cdots \xrightarrow{s_{n-1}}_\s x_n$ such that $x_n$ is of minimal length in its $\s$-conjugacy class and $x_{n-1}$ is not.
 Then $x_n$ is contained in the basic $\s$-conjugacy class $[b_0]$.
 By \cite[Proposition~5.6]{Goertz2019}, $\supp_{\s} (x_n)$ is spherical.
 Note that $\supp_{\s} (x_{n-1}) = \supp_{\s} (x_n) \cup \{ (\s\circ\t)^n( \Ad(\t^{-1})(s_{n-1}) ) \mid n\in\BZ \} $.
 Since $J\subsetneqq \D$, by Lemma \ref{lem:minimalElements}, $\supp_{\s} (x_n)$ is not maximal.
 Since $\BS$ is $\s$-connected, we see that $\supp_{\s} (x_{n-1})/ \< \s\t\>$ is also spherical.
 Hence $x_{n-1}$ is contained in the basic $\s$-conjugacy class $[b_0]$ but is not of minimal length in its $\s$-conjugacy class.
 This violates the strong multiplicity one property (Theorem \ref{thm:fctConsequences} (c)).
 This completes the proof. \end{proof}